gkorgkolis/TCS/README.md

 ## 📚 Citation

-If the codebase has proven useful, cite:
+If the codebase has proven useful, please consider citing the following article:

 ```bibtex
 @misc{gkorgkolis2025temporal,